Everything You Need to Know about Ground Control Points

 - White V shapes work well

-Exceptions include snowy winter operations which require clearing snow and using colors that stand out.
-Fortunately the black on a black and white checker pattern works well even in winter, provided it isn’t snow covered!
+Exceptions include snowy winter operations, which require clearing snow and using colours that stand out.
+Fortunately, the black on a black and white checker pattern works well even in winter, provided it isn’t snow covered!

 Permanent Ground Control Points

-Installing permanent ground control points is a big time and cost savings for projects that are flown repeatedly or where you may not have access to survey grade GPS whenever you do a drone flight.
-Our favorite permanent ground control point is a 30″ x 24″ patio block.
-White and black vinyl tiles are glued to the patio block using high strength construction glue.
-In a vegetated environment it can pay off to put down some landscape fabric around the Ground Control Point to prevent it from being grown over and becoming invisible over time.
+Installing permanent ground control points is a big time and cost savings for repeatedly flown projects, or where you may not have access to survey grade GPS whenever you do a drone flight.
+Our favourite permanent ground control point is a 30″ x 24″ patio block.
+White and black squares are painted on the patio block.
+In a vegetated environment, it can pay off to put down some landscape fabric around the Ground Control Point to prevent it from growing over and becoming invisible over time.
 Read more about installing permanent GCPs.

-Use of natural photo identifiable targets such as traffic arrows, catch basins etc. Natural targets are useful whether for a single site survey or when revisiting a site regularly.
-Best practice is to take a picture of the object being used as a permanent ground control points so that it’s easy to distinguish which manhole, paint line etc. is the GCPs and which ones are not.
-You don’t want to accidentally tag the wrong manhole!
+Use of natural photo-identifiable targets such as traffic arrows, catch basins, etc. Natural targets are useful whether for a single site survey or when revisiting a site regularly.
+The best practice is to take a picture of the object being used as a permanent ground control point so that it’s easy to distinguish which manhole, paint line, etc., are the GCPs and which ones are not.
+You don’t want to mark the wrong manhole accidentally!

 How Many and Where to Place GCPs

-While technically many drone mapping software’s can work with as little as 3 GCPs best practice is to use a minimum of 5 GCPs for a flight area.
+While technically, many drone mapping software can work with as little as 3 GCPs.
+The best practice is to use a minimum of 5 GCPs for a flight area.

 Placing GCPs is similar to holding down a tarp in the wind.
-You want to start by placing a GCP at a corner or sharp changes of direction in your project area.
-However, if a gust of wind catches your tarp the middle can easily blow up in the wind.
+You want to start by placing a GCP at a corner or sharp direction changes in your project area.
+However, if a gust of wind catches your tarp, the middle can easily blow up in the wind.
 The exact same thing can happen with a drone map.
 It’s called doming.
-To prevent doming you want to place one or more GCP points inside the mapping area.
+You want to place one or more GCP points inside the mapping area to prevent doming.

 The effectiveness of a GCP is inversely proportional to the distance from a GCP.
-The area close to a GCP will be very accurate, the further from the GCP the less accurate the results.
-It can be beneficial to draw an imaginary line circle around each GCP with a 200m radius.
+The area close to a GCP will be very accurate; the further from the GCP, the less accurate the results.
+Drawing an imaginary circle around each GCP with a 200m radius can be beneficial.
 The area that falls outside the circles will be of lower quality.
-The 200m radius is for a low end camera / drone such as the mavi mini.
-For better cameras such as the Phantom 4 pro the imaginary circle can be larger.
+The 200m radius is for low end drones such as the DJI Mini series.
+The imaginary circle can be larger for better cameras like the DJI Mavic 3 or DJI Phantom 4.

 Example 1: GCPs for a 20 acre Landfill Cell